Mujtabahaider-Dev/img-panda/README.md

 ## 📄 License

-This project is licensed under the GPL v2 (or later) license.
+This project is licensed under the GPL-v2 (or later) license.
 See the [GNU General Public License](https://www.gnu.org/licenses/gpl-2.0.html) for more details.